marianarossi/.netCore-product-webAPI/README.md

 		Price decimal(18,2),
 		DateCreated datetime2(7))

  ### Head over to dotnetAPI/appsettings.json file where you will see the Connection String settings.
-Make sure of filling the Server name and Database name where indicated
+Make sure of filling the Server name and Database name where indicated in the first line
-	"ConnectionStrings": {"DefaultConnection": "Server=SERVERNAME;Database=DATABASENAME;Trusted_Connection=True;TrustServerCertificate=true;"}
+	"ConnectionStrings": {"DefaultConnection": "Server=SERVERNAME;Database=DATABASENAME;
+ 	Trusted_Connection=True;TrustServerCertificate=true;"}